 25Amazon hidden discounts of 80%+ on decorations, rings and more

 It's the original e-giant, and like any megastore the challenge is to see behind the shelves to dig out mega-discounts.
-Our ever-popular Amazon Discount Finder manipulates Amazon web links to create customised bargain basement pages, eg, fings 70%+ off*, wedding decorations 75%+ off* and wedding fashion 75%+ off*.
+Our ever-popular Amazon Discount Finder manipulates Amazon web links to create customised bargain basement pages, eg, rings 70%+ off*, wedding decorations 75%+ off* and wedding fashion 75%+ off*.

-Though remember, just because it's discounted doesn't mean it's a bargain.
+Though remember, just because it's discounted, it doesn't mean it's a bargain.
 So in the tool there's an input box for the CamelCamelCamel site, which lets you instantly check a product's Amazon price history to see if it's ever sold for less.
 Then use our MegaShopBot to check its price in other stores.

 26Look ravishing with free makeovers